goharbor/community/proposals/new/project-quota.md

   POST /api/internal/dumpregistry
   ```
 ​
+The API is for system admin to fix gap between registry and Harbor DB, and the benchmark is the data in docker registry.
+We could add the dump API call in the GC job, so that each time run GC, Harbor could have a chance to align data.

 ## Consideration of performance
 1, Docker push.
 > Redirect the HEAD request to DB before pushing a blob.